nirmaleeswar30/vibez/README.md

 ## 🧠 The Vibe System: Our Core Philosophy

-At the heart of Vibe Together is a unique approach to matchmaking that goes beyond superficial profiles.
+At the heart of Vibez is a unique approach to matchmaking that goes beyond superficial profiles.
 We believe that true connections start with understanding personality.

 Every new user is welcomed with a **conversational, audio-led quiz**.
 Instead of a boring form, the app asks a series of questions in a natural, friendly tone, making the onboarding process feel like a chat with a friend.